rkdune/ash-theme/index.md

 # ash-theme

-ash-theme is a jekyll theme
+ash-theme is a minimalistic jekyll theme